For Immediate Release: January 24, 2019

 These sessions – not to be confused with the benefit information sessions regularly offered for members – will provide a broad, factual overview of the retirement system for NHRS members and retirees, municipal and school officials, lawmakers, the media, and the public.
 Among the topics included are plan governance, membership data, investment policy, contribution rates, and a look at some of the challenges facing NHRS.
 The presentation is similar to those given to N.H. legislative committees in recent weeks.

-The presentations are expected to last approximately 60 and 75 minutes depending on the volume of questions.
+The presentations are expected to last approximately 60 to 75 minutes depending on the number of questions.
 Seating is limited, so pre-registration is required.
 To register, visit www.nhrs.org/meetings-events/ and find the presentation you wish to attend.
+Additional sessions may be added based on interest.

 # # #